Best tankless water heater for well water

 7. Ecosmart Eco 27kW

 This is the last tankless water heater that is an ideal option for well water heating.
-The Ecosmart Eco is a popular electric tankless water heater series, especially in warm areas and with people who don’t want gas-powered appliances.
+The Ecosmart Eco is a popular electric tankless water heater series especially in warm areas and with people who don’t want the gas-powered appliance.

 Equipped with 27kW triple copper heating chambers, the tankless unit can output upto 6 GPM hot water at 35°F rise.
 In colder climates, you should be able to operate one and a half bathrooms with this model.
 The self-modulation technology of electric water heaters helps reach more than 99% in energy efficiency.